Memory Boxes: Engaging Senior Memory Activities

 Themed Memory Boxes

-• Babies Box: Baby shoes, rattles, soft blankets, and old baby photos.
+Babies BoxVintage baby shoes, classic rattles, soft textured blankets, and black-and-white baby photographs.

-• Men’s Shed Box: Tools, wood samples, old car magazines, and small hardware items.
+Men’s Shed BoxSmooth wood samples, old car magazines, small safe hardware items, and measuring tapes.

-• Wedding Box: Wedding invitations, old wedding photos, fabric swatches, and dried flowers.
+Wedding BoxClassic wedding invitations, old wedding photographs, diverse fabric swatches, and dried pressed flowers.

 Collecting Items for Memory Boxes